Hair Straightener Cancer Risk

 There is currently no way to screen for uterine cancer, so it's important that you know what the symptoms of the disease are, particularly if you are at a higher risk due to genetics, lifestyle, or the use of hair relaxers.

-Most cases of uterine cancer present through vaginal spotting in postmenopausal women, while in women who are still menstruating, it's heavier bleeding or bleeding between periods.
+Most cases of uterine cancer are present through vaginal spotting in postmenopausal women, while in women who are still menstruating, it's heavier bleeding or bleeding between periods.
 Occasionally, the disease can be picked up on a Pap smear.

 - African Pride Hair Relaxer Lawsuit